Cooking Gorgeous

 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.

-• Walnuts - They are one of the key ingredients for the Muhammara (acuka/adjika) recipe.
-Walnuts add texture and nutty flavor to this deliciously spiced dip.
-Lightly toast them before using them to intensify the flavor.
+• Walnuts - They are one of the main ingredients in muhammara.
+They add texture, body, and a nutty flavor.
+Lightly toasting them before using makes them taste better.

 How To Make Muhammara?